 The centenary of the ACF was celebrated in 1960.
 The chief event was the presentation of the banner to the force by HRH the Duke of Edinburgh at a ceremony at the Tower of London.
 During the year, this Banner was passed from unit to unit and county to county throughout the whole of the United Kingdom.
 It was trooped in many places before various distinguished people were laid on the altar of numerous parish churches and cathedrals at special Centenary Year Services.
 The Banner is now housed at the Cadet Training Centre, Frimley Park.
 Another highlight of the Centenary Year was the review of large representative parade of the ACF and CCF by HM the Queen and HRH the Duke of Edinburgh in the grounds of Buckingham Palace.
 This was followed by an impressive thanksgiving service in Westminster Abbey.

-There are about 40,000 Cadets in some 1,600 detachments, which are to be found in every part of the United Kingdom.
-The ACF continues to play its part as the Army’s own voluntary youth organisation and is a valuable recruiting source for the Regular Army.
+There are about 34,000 Cadets within the ACF in some 1,600 detachments, which are to be found in every part of the United Kingdom and 32,000 Army Cadets within the Combined Cadet Force (CCF) which is within schools.
+The Army Cadets continues to play its part as the Army’s own voluntary youth organisation..